 These things are not a life sentence.
 You can eventually carve out time to do those activities you have temporarily put away for the sake of your career.

 There is a reason Michael Gerber’s book, The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It has been a perennial bestseller for years.
 He tells the unvarnished truth about entrepreneurial failure and offers rational solutions for avoiding the pitfalls that kill so many otherwise promising careers and solo business ventures.
 Much of it hinges on learning to let go, to trust, and how to build a team to help you reach your goals.

 Working at a Real Job Makes Succeeding at Your Art Career More Challenging.

 I think you are starting to get the drift here.
 I am talking about making sacrifices to get the place you want to be with your career.

-I taught myself how to build a blog and website using WordPress, studied SEO tactics, sharpened my own marketing skills, gained a growing familiarity with social media, and dug into online advertising.
-I had to learn how to do the right things with the right media so you could find me online, and I had to package what I offer to encourage you to go from being interested to actually buying things from me.
-It’s a lot to learn for anyone, and you just can’t do it without putting in the time.
+I taught myself how to build a blog and website using WordPress, studied SEO tactics, sharpened my marketing skills, gained a growing familiarity with social media, and dug into online advertising.
+I had to learn how to do the right things with the right media so you could find me online, and I had to package what I offer to encourage you to go from being interested in buying things from me.
+It’s a lot to learn for anyone, and you can’t do it without putting in the time.

 You can’t just do one thing well and succeed.
 You have to get it all done, and the better you are at each facet of your art business, the more you will thrive.
 Many artists I know have a spouse, friend, or employee who handles helping do some of the business and marketing aspects for them.